-The textbook definition says it's any action that intends to harm, humiliate or coerce another being.
-However, like any standard and traditional concept, it's morphed over the years.
-As a society, we've entered an era in which there are now more mediums than ever before through which bullying can occur.
+However, like any standard and traditional concept, it’s morphed over the years.
+As a society, we’ve entered an era in which there are now more mediums than ever before through which bullying can occur.
 This means the stereotypical rough-and-tumble playground spats that might have defined bullying decades ago are no longer the trademark signs.

-What are the Different Forms of Bullying?
+What are the Different Types of Bullying?

 The most obvious and apparent form of bullying, physical bullying is what most people think of when they consider this concept.
 This occurs when people use their physical force and actions to take control of someone else.
 Though it isn’t always the case, physical bullies are often bigger, stronger and more fit than their peers.
 Knowing this, they use their strength and power to their advantage, using their body to weaken their target.